dboyhasnoname/learning/aws/aws_ec2.md

 AWS releases new instance types and families from time to time; the different versions are called and marked as generations.
 The instance size defines the capacity of CPU, memory, storage, and networking.

-For example, the instance type t2.micro tells you the following:
+For example, the instance type t2.micro tells we the following:

 1. The instance family is **t**.
 It groups small, cheap virtual servers with low baseline CPU performance but with the ability to burst significantly over baseline CPU performance for a short time.